awlane/mini-ndn-pyenv/docs/install.rst

 - ``--ppa`` prefers installing NDN software from the `named-data PPA <https://launchpad.net/~named-data/+archive/ubuntu/ppa>`__.
   This shortens installation time by downloading binary packages, but is only available on Ubuntu.
 - ``--source`` prefers installing NDN software from source code.
 - ``--use-existing`` will only install dependencies not already in the executable path.
+This will also prevent the Python virtualenv from being recreated if it already exists.
 - ``--dummy-keychain`` patches ndn-cxx to use an in-memory dummy KeyChain, which reduces CPU overhead and allows you to scale up Mini-NDN experiments.
 Large Mini-NDN experiments would run significantly faster after applying this patch.
 However, your experiments cannot use any NDN security related